fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Create Split
+  - Does widgetResize need to return WidgetResult?
+  - Create Slider
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme
   - Create Focus Memorizer (?)
     - It should handle the situation of closing a dialog and returning to the previous focused widget
-  - Create Slider
   - Create Dial
-  - Create Split
   - Create Layout with width/heights specified in percents
   - Create File Selector
   - Create Color Selector